 In June 2013, about five months after the New Jersey cases were consolidated, the federal Judicial Panel on Multidistrict Litigation consolidated thousands of additional cases involving the Rejuvenate and ABG II hip replacements to an MDL in the United States District Court for the District of Minnesota.
 Judge Donocan W. Frank and Magistrate Judge Franklin L. Noel have presided over that litigation.

-A total of 1,100 cases involving the ABG II implant had been filed in the New Jersey multicounty litigation as of March 2017.
-As of February 2017, 3,373 cases had been filed in the Minnesota MDL, and 1,806 were still pending.
+More than 1,100 cases involving the ABG II implant had been filed in the New Jersey multicounty litigation as of May 2017.
+As of August 2017, more than 3,400 cases had been filed in the Minnesota MDL, and 1,836 were still pending.

-People Who Filed Hip Implant Lawsuits Against Stryker
+Why People Filed Hip Implant Lawsuits against Stryker

 Stryker’s faulty hip implants disrupted the lives of thousands of people who thought their lives would improve after getting a hip replacement.
-Individuals from across the country experienced similar complications from the ABG II and Rejuvenate hip implants.
+People who brought lawsuits against Stryker over its hip implants leveled several allegations in their claims including:

 Branko Obradovic filed a lawsuit after he required revision surgery less than two years after receiving a Stryker hip replacement.
 He told the Palm Beach Post that he couldn’t sit for long periods of time and getting out of a car was an ordeal.
 “I’m very angry about the whole thing,” Obradovic said in 2013.
 “They should know what they are putting in someone’s body.”